Woman's Missionary Society of the Methodist Episcopal Church, South: 1890-1910

-Mrs. Trueheart was elected to fill the place of corresponding secretary.
+Mrs. Truehart was elected to fill the place of corresponding secretary.
 She had already served with Mrs. McGavock as promoter of the home base, so was eminently fitted to carry on the work.
 Mrs. Wightman was elected to the presidency of the Woman's Board of Foreign Missions.
 She served until 1906, at which time she resigned on account of failing health.
 Miss M. L. Gibson, who had been serving for a number of years as vice president, was elected to the presidency upon the retirement of Mrs. Wightman.
 In this capacity she continued to serve until the union of the boards in 1910.
+In 1910, after being elected general secretary of the Woman's Board, Alice Culler Cobb moved to Nashville.

 Work in China

 China was the first field entered, in 1878.
 Miss Lochie Rankin, of Tennessee, the first representative of the newly formed society, was sent to take charge of a school in Shanghai.
 This school was already in existence under the General Board, with an attendance of 29 pupils and 6 native Bible women.

 After Shanghai, the following stations were occupied in the order given: Nantziang, Soochow, and Kahding.
 Boarding-schools were carried on in all of these cities.
 There were nine church-members in the Clopton School, Shanghai.
 The teacher at Soochow reported that her school had read the entire New Testament during one year; and 14 out of a school of 21 were probationers.